 chosen to make real because Illusory Reality only applies when you cast the

 Necromancy is a cool school.
 In addition to animating dead creatures, it has some really powerful and exciting spells like Bestow Curse, Enervation, and even Clone.
 However, School of Necromancy is devoted almost entirely to the “army of pet undead” concept and offers nothing beyond Grim Harvest to complement other necromancy options, though with some help from our Practical Guide to Animating the Dead, that may all you need.

-Unfortunately, there are startlingly few leveled necromancy spells which can kill a creature.
-The lowest-level option is Vampiric Touch at 3rd level, and amusingly it also heals you so you can combine it with the bag of rats trick to double-dip on healing (though Vampiric Touch can’t heal you more than the target’s hit points, and rats have 1 hp).
+For maximum efficiency, cast leveled spells with long durations and ongoing damage like Vampiric Touch, then kill one rat per turn.
+Vampiric Touch also heals on its own, so you can combine it with the bag of rats trick to double-dip on healing (though Vampiric Touch can’t heal you more than the target’s hit points, and rats have 1 hp).

-There is some amgibuity about how this works with the spell Summon Undead.
+There is some ambiguity about how this works with the spell Summon Undead.
 Summon Undead is a necromancy spell, and the summoned creature is the spell’s “effect”, so killing a creature with your summoned undead may qualify to trigger Grim Harvest.
 As a DM, I would not allow this because the creature’s attacks are not the spell itself and because allowing it would immediately become a problem.
 Along the same lines: the effect of Animate Dead is to create an undead creature.
 That creature killing something is not part of the spell’s effect and therefore doesn’t qualify.

 RAW you can use this on any creature, so there’s nothing to stop you